rackerlabs/support-how-to/content/rackspace-email/create-a-dmarc-policy.md

 Your DMARC policy is more valuable when you use an aggregator to help filter the content of the reports that are returned.
 Without an aggregator, the reports are in an XML format and are virtually unreadable.
-An aggregator formats this information and send out weekly reports to the email address specified, which contain the sending source (domain or IP address) and information about whether the message passed or failed SPF and DKIM.
+An aggregator formats this information and sends out weekly reports to the email address specified.
+The weekly report contains the sending source (domain or IP address) and information about whether the message passed or failed SPF and DKIM.
 This information enables you to monitor your domain's activity and helps to prevent spoofing and domain abuse.